wp-plugins/as-heard-on/readme.txt

 == ChangeLog ==

+= 1.0.4 =
+*	Fixed update button to display in WordPress Blue
+*	Fixed issue with extra padding displaying in widget area (Thanks to Music Radio Creative for pointing it out!)

 = 1.0.3 =
 *	Fixed save buttons to display in WordPress Blue
 *	Added screenshots to WordPress Repository Page